Robert Andino: Pittsburgh Pirates

 On July 31, 2013, he was traded to the Pittsburgh Pirates for a player to be named later or cash.
 He was assigned to the Triple-A Indianapolis Indians, where he finished the season.

 On January 7, 2014, the Pirates signed Andino to a minor league contract with an invitation to major league spring training.
-He did not make the team and spent the season with their AAA affiliate in Indianapolis, becoming a free agent at the season's end.
+He did not make the team and spent the season with the Triple–A Indianapolis Indians, becoming a free agent at the season's end.

 Somerset Patriots

 On March 31, 2015, Andino signed with the Somerset Patriots of the Atlantic League of Professional Baseball, where he spent the 2015 season.
+In 123 games he hit .248/.302/.339 with 4 home runs, 56 RBIs and 5 stolen bases.

 Miami Marlins

-On December 28, 2015, Andino signed a minor league deal with the Miami Marlins.
+On December 28, 2015, Andino signed a minor league contract with the Miami Marlins.
 He had his contract selected by the Marlins on August 14, 2016.
-He appeared in 13 games for the Marlins, and amassed a .292 batting average.
+He appeared in 13 games for the Marlins, and amassed a .292 batting average with one RBI.
+Andino was designated for assignment by Miami following the acquisition of Odrisamer Despaigne on September 15.

-Second stint with Baltimore
+Baltimore Orioles (second stint)

-On February 6, 2017, Andino signed a minor league contract with the Baltimore Orioles.
+On February 6, 2017, Andino signed a minor league contract with the Baltimore Orioles organization.
 On May 31, Andino was suspended for 50 games for testing positive for Adderall.
-He elected free agency on November 6, 2017.
+In 49 games for the Triple–A Norfolk Tides, Andino hit .234/.282/.375 with 6 home runs and 23 RBI.
+He elected free agency following the season on November 6.